Canadian-Wildlife-Federation/abfishpass/README.md

 * A new table (vertex_gradients) with a single point for every vertex with a gradient calculated.
 This table includes both the vertex geometry, upstream geometry and elevation values at both those locations

+---
-#### 2G - Break Streams
+#### 2H - Break Streams

-This script breaks the stream network at barriers and recomputes necessary attributes.
+This script breaks the stream network at "barriers" and recomputes necessary attributes.

 For this script a barrier is considered to be: a cabd barrier (dam, waterfall), all modelled crossings, and the most downstream verticies with a gradient greater than minimum value specified in the fish_species table for the accessasbility_gradient field in a collection of verticies with gradient values larger than this value.